All Episodes

 I believe that he overwhelmingly received the votes.

-And the activities and illegal activities that have taken place is demonstrating the desperation that the Democrats have had and the fear that they've had that he would win re-election handily.
+And the activities and illegal activities that has taken place is demonstrating the desperation that the Democrats have had and the fear that they've had that he would win reelection handily.

-and I'm just waiting for the the truth to come out and prosecutions to follow.
+And I'm just waiting for the truth to come out and prosecutions to follow.

 And here you've got hundreds of people signing these legal affidavits and hundreds of people testifying.

-And that media is so corrupt they ignore them or call them liars.
+And the media is so corrupt, they ignore them or call them liars, just dismiss them.

 Well, you know, Sean, I think you're seeing that as part of kind of a crassness and a cancel culture that's in full effect, right?

-Uh you're seeing, you know, people latch on to different things and do so do so in a way that's really unprecedented.
+You're seeing, you know, people latch on to different things and do so in a way that's really unprecedented.

 Look, but you know, the last time this happened, you have to go all the way back into the history books into the late 1800s.